Sometimes, you just need a little space.

 Choose a location for your altar, determining whether you'd like it to be private and hidden, or if you don't mind having it in a space that other people can see.
 I used to have one on top of my white brick mantel above my fireplace, open for every guest to see.
 I also lived alone and didn't have children.
 I've also had one that I tucked under my bed and pulled out when I wanted to meditate or perform something magical.
 Currently, I have a small office in my house - with a door - and I keep my altar behind my desk on a sort of floating credenza.
 When I activate my altar, I light incense or herbs, and spend a few quiet moments in front of it before putting on some tunes and getting some writing/work in.

 Some people like to include a luxurious piece of silk or cloth to lay everything down on.
 Just be mindful of what else you are putting on your altar because it would be terrible if your candle dripped wax on nana's lace doily.
 But you might choose to lay a cloth down for that exact purpose - maybe you don't want to get ash on your antique table!
 Totally allowed.
-And of course, don't forget to be firesafe, never leaving your candles unattended.
+And of course, don't forget to be fire-safe, never leaving your candles, herbs or incense unattended.
 I'm so bad for this...
 I have candles lit all the time, so they are always surrounded by firesafe dishes.

 Personally, I really like music floating through the air around my altar.
 My altar is in my office, so this makes sense for me.
 Some people are very distracted by this.
 I find it helps me get in the zone, and keep me in the zone.
 I have playlists for different vibes and I think it's totally great.